 QUESTION 9: Do you consider that the proposal, as it is worded, is sufficient to meet CAP and BCAP's policy objectives?
 Please give reasons for your answer.
 Respondent making points in favour of the proposal: Summary of significant points: CAP and BCAP's evaluation and action points: 9.1.1 Ofcom Even now some broadband advertisers do not make clear in the body copy of their advertisements that "up to" speeds depend on line quality and distance from the exchange, instead confining this information to the small print.
 Other ISPs include the words "up to" preceding the headline speed but do so in a smaller and less noticeable font size to the headline number, thereby potentially misleading some customers.
 In other examples, ISPs have included words such as "superfast" in association with ADSL services, thereby potentially misleading consumers into thinking that the services offered are delivering speeds equivalent to those available using fibre-based next generation technology.
 Clear guidance is needed to prevent consumers from being misled.
-CAP and BCAP would point out that Ofcom's first concern describes a practice that would breach the ASA's present policy as well as the policy CAP and BCAP recommend should be adopted in its place.
-However, the new guidance will reiterate the requirement for prominence to be given to particular qualifiers.
-However, CAP and BCAP do not consider that it is appropriate for the guidance to prescribe exactly how claims and qualifiers should appear in marketing communications.
-The ASA has an established general position on the presentation of qualifications to which telecommunications adverting will continue to be subject.
-CAP and BCAP acknowledge the need to ensure claims that are likely to have the same or similar meaning as those covered by the guidance are properly considered in the guidance.
-CAP and BCAP acknowledge that words such as "superfast" could in some contexts be problematic.
-More broadly, CAP and BCAP acknowledge the need for the guidance to provide clarity on how significant factors that affect users' speeds should be communicated to consumer sensuring that they are not likely to be misled.
-They consider that Qualifier 2 should form a second level of qualifying information recommended by the guidance, between Qualifier 1 and the type of further qualifying information outlined and discussed in the evaluation of points 3.1.1 and 3.1.2 above.
+CAP and BCAP would point out that Ofcom's first practice that would breach the ASA's present p policy CAP and BCAP recommend should be a However, the new guidance will reiterate the prominence to be given to particular qualifiers.
+BCAP do not consider that it is appropriate for prescribe exactly how claims and qualifiers should communications.
+The ASA has an established ge presentation of qualifications to which telecomm will continue to be subject.
+CAP and BCAP acknowledge the need to ensure to have the same or similar meaning as those cover are properly considered in the guidance.
+CAP and that words such as "superfast" could in some content of the provide clarity on how significant factors that s: